acgrissom/2016-ml-course/assignments/programming3.md

 --------

-In this homework you'll implement a k-Nearest Neighbor classification framework to take a drawing of a number and output what number it corresponds to.
+In this homework you'll implement a k-Nearest Neighbor classification framework to take a drawing of a number and output the number to which is corresponds.

 ![Samples of Handwritten Digits](mnist.jpg "MNIST Digits")

-This is designed to be a *very easy* homework.
+This is designed to be an *easy* homework assignment.
 If you're spending a lot of time on this assignment, you are either:

-* not prepared to take the course (i.e., if you're struggling with Python)
 * seriously over-thinking the assignment
 * trying to reimplement too much of the assignment